CodeReformer/MOTCP/README.md

 <p>APFD serves as a metric to evaluate the effectiveness of the prioritization strategy by calculating the average percentage of faults detected across the prioritized test cases.</p>

-<p>To validate the proposed model, the project includes experiments on five handcrafted and three benchmark Java-based applications.
-The evaluation involves comparing the performance of the NSGA-2 algorithm with various state-of-the-art algorithms commonly used in test case prioritization.
-The comparison aims to assess the effectiveness, efficiency, and overall superiority of the proposed approach in identifying and addressing faults in software.</p>

-<p>In conclusion, this project presents a comprehensive and detailed approach to test case ordering and prioritization using a ranking-based NSGA-2 algorithm.
-The emphasis on sensitivity to faults, historical data, and the inclusion of multiple objectives such as Execution Cost and APFD contribute to a robust methodology for prioritizing test cases.
-The experimental validation against handcrafted and benchmark applications strengthens the credibility of the proposed model by showcasing its performance relative to existing algorithms in the field of test case prioritization.</p>
 ![image](https://github.com/CodeReformer/MOTCP/assets/156921147/443e69dd-4865-4288-80d7-82de9d49dbf5)
 <br><i>(Description of small-scale project C: class; M: module; T: testcases; (a) Module dependency (b) Class Dependency)</i>